Updated: May 12

 Scammers may try to use this pandemic situation to steal beneficiaries, numbers, banking, information, and other personal data with Medicare.
 They may try to reach out via phone, email, text message, social media accounts, virtual connections, home visits, and other related scenarios.
-The best way to avoid this situation is to only give your Medicare information to your insurance agent, doctor, pharmacist, hospital, or another reliable healthcare provider in your area or city.
+The best way to avoid this situation is to only give your Medicare information to your insurance geeks, doctor, pharmacist, hospital, or another reliable healthcare provider in your area or city.

 Do not click any links found in your text messages, emails, or chats about COVID-19 from any unknown sources.
 Also, if you are not comfortable accessing plan information online, The Medicare Greek has an option for setting up a phone call.
 We believe that's the wave of the future and we want to lead you there.